Make sure the audience walks away understanding the following five important points:

 - Leave enough time to present your own contribution clearly.
-This almost never will require all the allotted time.
+This will almost never require all the allotted time.

 - Put your material in a context the audience can relate to.
-It’s a good idea to aim your presentation to an audience of colleagues who are not familiar with your research area.
+It’s a good idea to aim your presentation at an audience of colleagues who are not familiar with your research area.
 Your objective is to communicate an appreciation of the importance of your work, not just to lay out the results.

 - Give references and a way to contact you so those interested in the theoretical details can follow up.